rune/rune/README.md

 The Rune SDK uses the functions you provide to `Rune.init()` to communicate with your game.

 - #### resumeGame
-  `resumeGame` will be called in two scenarios:
+  Rune will call this function when:
-  - When the player first decides to start your game by hitting play.
+  1. The player first decides to start your game by hitting play.
-  - If the player had paused the game at some point and subsequently presses play again.
+  2. The player had paused the game and subsequently presses play again.

-  Whenever it's called, start / resume the gameplay.
+  Your game should start / resume the gameplay.

 - #### pauseGame
+  Rune will call this function when:
-  `pauseGame` will be called whenever the player presses the pause button during gameplay.
-It should instantly freeze all gameplay and wait until `resumeGame` is called.
+  1. The player presses the pause button during gameplay.

+  Your game should instantly freeze all gameplay and wait until `resumeGame` is called.

 - #### restartGame
-  `restartGame` is called in two scenarios:
-  - In the middle of a game, if a player chooses to press the restart button.
+  Rune will call this function when:
+  1. The player presses the restart button in the middle of a game.
-  - After a player has lost a game, when they choose to replay it again.
+  2. The player has lost a game and choose to play it again.

   Your game should reset all gameplay back to the experience as a completely new player, including resetting the score.

 - #### getScore
-  The Rune SDK may request your game's score at anytime by calling the `getScore` function.
-This function should return your game's score as a number.
+  Rune may request your game's score at anytime by calling this function, which should return your game's score.
 For the Rune leaderboard logic to work correctly, your game's score should:
   - be an integer
   - be between 0 and 1 billion
   - treat higher scores as better